 This not only increases lead times in receiving products, but drastically increases the carbon footprint of the stone industry and makes it difficult to trace the life-cycle of the product itself.

-As a domestic quarrier, Polycor puts a lot of emphasis on the fact that we are Cradle 2 Cradle Silver Certified, having undergone an important 3rd party verification process that also evaluates the lifecycle of a product.
+As a domestic quarrier, Polycor puts a lot of emphasis on the fact that we continue to undergo important 3rd party verification processes that also evaluate the lifecycle of our products.
 We have a clear chain of custody since we own our quarries and we’re able to process our materials on our own equipment, at our own facilities, located here in North America, thereby having a lower Embodied Energy.
 This embodied energy refers to the energy required to extract, manufacture, transport, install, and dispose of building materials and directly ties into LEED.
 Additionally, many of these countries of origin have little or no mining and occupations safety regulations such as MSHA and OSHA to ensure proper safety and sound operating practices, which raises concerns when it comes to the working conditions of the employees as well.

 Quarrying Versus Mining

-Polycor's St. Clair quarry in Marble City, Oklahoma is a great example of natural stone deposits that are mindully managed with minimal intrusion.
+Polycor's Saint Clair marble quarry in Marble City, Oklahoma is a great example of natural stone deposits that are mindully managed with minimal intrusion.

 Quarrying technology has drastically improved over the years, also increasing the efficiency and yield of finished stone with the use of diamond wires and saws.
 Managing excess process materials and waste, using the smallest increments in the manufacturing of stone, all the way down to the smallest pieces used in aggregate for roads and landscaping, as well as the dust and powder used as additives in plaster, cement and fertilizer are all good practices for creating a greener product.
 Even the small chips of marble from our Georgia Marble quarry get incorporated into the production of our Vetrazzo recycled glass surfaces and for the construction of berms and ramps within the quarry itself for structural stability and accessibility.